losizm/little-io/README.md

 ### Watching File Events

-Another feature available since Java 7 is `java.nio.file.WatchService`, which allows you to monitor a directory for changes.
+Another feature available since Java 7 is `WatchService`, which allows you to monitor a directory for changes.
 You can poll the service to check for new, modified, and deleted files.

 With pure Java, you create a `Path` to a directory, create a `WatchService` using a reference to the path's `FileSystem`, and then register the path with the service while specifying the kinds of `WatchEvent`s you wish to track.
-A `WatchKey` is returned when the path is registered, which you then use to poll for file events.
+A `WatchKey` is returned when the path is registered, and this key is used to poll for file events.

-With **little-io**, it's concise and straight to the point.
+With **little-io**, it's straight to the point.

 ```scala
 import java.nio.file.Paths